 What do we do in order to eliminate unlawful discrimination, harassment and victimisation, advance equality of opportunity and foster good relations between individuals who share a protected characteristic and those who do not?

 Map to evidence/examples/records kept.

-- The HR team monitor any discrimination, harassment or victimisation incidents across the Trust and at the time of review there has been no recent reported incidents. - Historical incident trackers demonstrate that due to the way in which the Trust manages any concerns about staff behaviour, reoffending does not occur at the time of the review. - At the time of review, low levels of reported incidents of bullying, discrimination, harassment and victimisation. - At the time of the review, staff feedback identifies that the Trust takes any reports seriously and acts upon any concerns in a timely manner and in line with Trust Policy. - The Trust policies identify a zero tolerance approach to discrimination, harassment and victimisation.
-Staff access these policies as part of their on-boarding, Induction and as/when these are updated. - At the time of review, the Priory Profile identifies that the Trust's workforce is diverse given the context (geographical) in which recruitment takes place.
-The Profile shows a significant number of women in leadership positions.
-The Trust have a flexible working policy which all staff are eligible to apply. - Monitoring of recruitment allows the Trust to review the profile of our workforce and shows a good level of diversity given the geographical context in which recruitment takes place. - The recruitment process does not allow for any discrimination, candidates complete an equal opportunities monitoring form which is not shared with the shortlisting panel. - When arranging interview days, disabilities that have been declared are considered.
-Reasonable adjustments are made to ensure that candidates are not at a disadvantage. - Risk assessments and reasonable adjustments are put in place, if required, for any member of staff who is protected under a disability, whether mental or physical. - The Trust has a number of policies in place to support staff who are caring for dependants who may have a disability, to ensure they can attend medical appointments. - Absence procedures and policies allow for reasonable adjustments, risk assessments, occupational health, counselling, Cognitive Behavioural Therapy (CBT), referrals are made to support those defined with a disability. - The Trust have trained at least one staff Mental Health First Aider at each Academy to promote and signpost emotional wellbeing and mental health. - The Trust's Wellbeing group, which has a representative from all settings, has focused on educating leaders about mental health and how best to support staff who might be experiencing mental health problems.
-One of the initiatives of the group is the promotion of Mental Health Awareness Day.
+- The HR team monitor any discrimination, harassment or victimisation incidents across the Trust and at the time of review there has been no recent reported incidents. - The Trust's Equality, Diversity and Inclusion Strategy Group monitor any student on staff bullying, harrassment or sexual harrassment incidents.
+Further training and guidance is provided to staff and students as and when required. - Historical incident trackers demonstrate that due to the way in which the Trust manages any concerns about staff behaviour, reoffending does not occur at the time of the review. - At the time of review, low levels of reported incidents of bullying, discrimination, harassment and victimisation. - At the time of the review, staff feedback identifies that the Trust takes any reports seriously and acts upon any concerns in a timely manner and in line with Trust Policy. - The Trust policies identify a zero tolerance approach to discrimination, harassment, sexual harassment and victimisation.
+Staff access these policies as part of their on-boarding, Induction and as/when these are updated, these are all available on the Trust website. - At the time of review, statistics show the Priory Profile identifies that the Trust's workforce is diverse given the context (geographical) in which recruitment takes place.
+The reare Profile shows a significant number of women in leadership positions and this is support by the Gender Pay Gap data..
+The Trust have a flexible working policy which all staff are eligible to apply. - Monitoring of recruitment allows the Trust to review the profile of our workforce and shows a good level of diversity given the geographical context in which recruitment takes place. - The recruitment process does not allow for any discrimination, candidates complete an equal opportunities monitoring form which is not shared with the shortlisting panel. - When arranging interview days, disabilities that have been declared are considered. reasonable adjustments are made to ensure that candidates are not at a disadvantage, as a result of a protected characteristic and are able to attend. - Risk assessments and reasonable adjustments are put in place, if required, for any member of staff who is protected under a disability, whether mental or physical. - The Trust has a number of policies in place to support staff who are caring for dependants who may have a disability, to ensure they can attend medical appointments. - Absence procedures and policies allow for reasonable adjustments, risk assessments, occupational health and counselling for all staff with a protected characteristic., Cognitive Behavioural Therapy (CBT), referrals are made to support those defined with a disability. - The Trust have trained at least one staff Mental Health First Aider at each Academy to promote and signpost emotional wellbeing and mental health.
+Adult Mental Health First Aid Training is in place for Wellbeing Champions and relevant members of staff across the Trust - The Trust's Wellbeing Strategy Geroup, which has a representative from across the Trustall settings, has focused on educating leaders about mental health and how best to support staff who might be experiencing mental health problems.
+One of the initiatives of the group is the promotion of Mental Health Awareness Day. - The Trust employs an EDI Champion who works across all academies training staff and governors and collating student and staff voice.